-According to the Centers for Disease Control and Prevention (CDC), 52.5 million Americans over the age of 18 have been diagnosed with arthritis.
-Around 49.7 percent of adults aged 65 and older and 30.3 percent of people between 45 and 64 suffer from this condition.
+According to the Centers for Disease Control and Prevention (CDC), 52.5 million Americans over the age of 18 have a diagnosis of arthritis.
+Around 49.7 percent of adults aged 65 and older and 30.3 percent of people between 45 and 64 live with this condition.

-There are two main types of arthritis that can affect knees.
-The most common type of arthritis is OA.
-The other is rheumatoid arthritis (RA) which affects around 1.5 million Americans.
+Two main types of arthritis can affect the knees.
+OA is the most common.
+The other is rheumatoid arthritis (RA), which affects around 1.5 million Americans.
 Left untreated, RA may destroy affected joints over time.